 Position: Attacking midfielder

-Born in Terrassa, on the outskirts of Barcelona, Olmo was always destined to spend time at the Spanish club's famed La Masia youth academy.
+Born in Terrassa, on the outskirts of Barcelona, Olmo always looked destined to spend time at the Spanish club's famed La Masia youth academy.
 He joined from city rivals Espanyol in 2007, aged seven.
-Olmo finished top scorer for his age group in four of his six seasons at La Masia, but decided to leave Barcelona to take another journey, joining Croatian club Dinamo Zagreb on a professional contract in the summer of 2014.
+Olmo finished top scorer for his age group in four of his six seasons at La Masia, but decided to leave Barcelona to progress his career, joining Croatian club Dinamo Zagreb on a professional contract in the summer of 2014.

 Olmo quickly showed the talents that Barcelona had failed to secure.
 He was fast-tracked into Zagreb's first-team squad and made his debut in February 2015, aged just 16.
-Last June he was named Croatia's Player of the Year and helped his country win the U21 European Championships, with Olmo scoring three goals in the tournament – including one in the 2-1 win over Germany in the final.
+In June 2019 he was named Croatia's Player of the Year and helped his country win the U21 European Championships, with Olmo scoring three goals in the tournament – including one in the 2-1 win over Germany in the final.

-The Spaniard made his debut in the UEFA Champions League group stages this season and made 124 appearances for Zagreb in total, scoring 34 goals and laying on 28 assists while playing in a variety of positions up the pitch.
-The 21-year-old's preferred position is in the No.10 role behind a striker, which is where he played for the Spain national team when he made his debut from the bench against Malta in November 2019.
-Olmo came on in the 66th minute and scored three minutes later.
+The Spaniard made his debut in the UEFA Champions League group stages in 2018 and went on to make 124 appearances for Zagreb in total, scoring 34 goals and laying on 28 assists while playing in a variety of positions in the final third.
+The 23-year-old's preferred position is in the No.10 role behind a striker, which is where he played - for the most part - under Julian Nagelsmann last term.

 Plays a bit like: Isco

 Olmo is seen as one of the most talented players in Spain’s latest generation of midfield maestros.
 The Catalan stands out thanks to his technical ability, which he demonstrated with a superbly-taken goal against Costa Rica in Spain's opener at the 2022 World Cup - La Roja's 100th in the competition.
-His close control is mesmerising to watch, and impossible to fight against as an opposition defender.
-Olmo couples that ability with his will to drive the ball at goal, be in his own possession or with threaded through-balls.
-But much like new teammate Marcel Sabitzer, Olmo also has the ability to smash the ball home from range should space open up.
+His close control is mesmerising to watch, and almost impossible to play against as an opposition defender.
+Olmo couples that ability with his will to drive the ball at goal, be that in his own possession or with threaded through-balls.
+But much like Leipzig teammate Marcel Sabitzer, Olmo also has the ability to smash the ball home from range should space open up.

 Did you know?